springtwr/siyuan-code-tabs/README.md

 ### v1.1.1

-- Fixed a text error in the plugin's shortcut settings.
+- Fixed a text error in the plugin's shortcut settings

 ### v1.1.0